Belgian strike disrupts international flights, trains

 All underground trains, buses and trams were halted in Brussels while high-speed train links to cities in France, the Netherlands and Germany were also suspended, officials said.

-The Eurostar train link from Brussels to London was also scrapped, although service was available between the British capital and the northern French city of Lille, near the border with Belgium.
+The Eurostar train link from Brussels to London was also halted, although service was available between the British capital and the northern French city of Lille, near the border with Belgium.

-Nearly 300 departing and arriving flights, or 48 percent of the total, were cancelled at Brussels international airport mainly because of a strike affecting baggage handlers, a spokesman at the airport said.
+Some 267 departing flights, or 44 percent of the total, were cancelled at Brussels international airport mainly because of a strike affecting baggage handlers, a spokesman at the airport said.

 No trains moved Monday in Brussels or in the neighbouring provinces of Flemish Brabant and French-speaking Brabant Wallon, according to the Belgian rail operator SNCB.